luciangreen/mindreader/README.md

-# mindreader
+# Mindreader

-Contains Prolog programs that can be used by an individual to read their mind using meditation
+Contains Prolog programs that can be used by an individual to project spiritual images and read their mind using meditation.

-So far, contains characterbr.pl, which helps generate 250-word breasoning traces of the algorithm drawing characters, used to recognise those characters.

-Load each as ['filename']. given filename.pl

-run each using sectest(Score).

-Note: Needs screen installed to help you mind read the computer's thoughts (requires finished music composer and combination algorithm writer with predicates), still in pipes, but can still read your mind.
+# Getting Started

+Please read the following instructions on how to install the project on your computer for writing code.

+# Prerequisites

+Lucian Green - List Prolog Interpreter Repository

+# Installing and Preparation

+Download Lucian Green's List Prolog Interpreter Repository and this repository.

+**Caution**

-%% before running texttobr-based mind reader, to avoid conjunctivitis and haemorrhoids, think of two radio buttons put on recordings, put through with prayer, nut and bolt, quantum box prayer 1, 1, 0.5 cm and 1, 1, 0.5 cm.
+- Before running texttobr-based mind reader, to avoid conjunctivitis and haemorrhoids, think of two radio buttons put on recordings, put through with prayer, nut and bolt, quantum box prayer 1, 1, 0.5 cm and 1, 1, 0.5 cm.

-The rest of the mind reading programs are in the List Prolog repository.

-Caution: follow instructions in https://github.com/luciangreen/listprologinterpreter/blob/master/Instructions_for_Using_texttobr(2).pl.txt when using texttobr, texttobr2 or mind reader to avoid medical problems.
+- Follow instructions in https://github.com/luciangreen/listprologinterpreter/blob/master/Instructions_for_Using_texttobr(2).pl.txt when using texttobr, texttobr2 or mind reader to avoid medical problems.

-Please read init.txt to initialise any new mind-reading algorithms.
+Please follow instructions in init.txt to initialise any new mind-reading algorithms.

-See https://www.lucianacademy.com/files/Philosophy/LucianGreensPhilosophyJune2019/Clearing%20away%20mind%20reading%20interference.txt regarding Clearing away mind reading interference.

-***

-%% To project the spiritual screen's pixels
-%% Follow instructions on init.txt on Lucian Green's mindreader GitHub repository for projecting voxels

-%% Do if there were not enough breasonings when running mindreadtestmusiccomposer-unusual.pl:
-%% Songs need 8*2000 not 4*4000 breasonings (which is the default on mindreadtestmusiccomposer-unusual.pl) to be done up because there are not enough words
-%% texttobr2(8,u,u,u). with 10 songs' asc2mid text files, lyrics (selected in Finder and) pasted into BBEdit file-songs.txt. - faster on VPS
-%% ['texttobr2']. %% Import from Lucian Green's List Prolog Repository
-%% ['texttobr'].
-%% texttobr2(u,"file-songs.txt",u,u).
-%% texttobr(u,"file-songs.txt",u,u).

-%% postsong(10).
-For ten songs - redo this for enough breasonings if you have run mindreadtestmusiccomposer-unusual.pl

-%% Write a spiritual letter to your federal government (with a done up A per sentence) to activate the technology.
-%% texttobr2(u,"letter.txt",u,u).
-%% texttobr2(u,"file-letter.txt",u,u).

-%% Following this, run using screen.pl: sectest0.
+See instructions on running below

-%% Eliminate interference once you have got the algorithm working with 4*4000 breasonings for it working: texttobr2(64). and eliminating any instances of interference with 250 breasonings: texttobr2(2).
+ **Important:** Eliminate interference once you have got the algorithm working with 4*4000 breasonings for it working: ['texttobr2'].  texttobr2(64). and eliminating any instances of interference with 250 breasonings: texttobr2(2).
 (2) for dotting on and doing it.

+Additional instructions for preparing to run screen projector:
+Breason out songs used to help project pixels.
+['texttobr2']. %% Import from Lucian Green's List Prolog Repository ['texttobr']. texttobr2(u,"file-songs.txt",u,u). texttobr(u,"file-songs.txt",u,u).

+['postsong'].
+postsong(10).
+For ten songs

+Write a spiritual letter to your federal government (with a done up A per sentence) to activate the technology. texttobr2(u,"letter.txt",u,u). texttobr2(u,"file-letter.txt",u,u).

+Running
+Recognise you thinking of objects ['mindreadtestobj-12scrn-2']. sectest(1).
+Replace 1 with the number of times to repeat algorithm.

+Recognise you thinking of more objects ['mindreadtestobj-12scrn-2medit']. sectest(1).
+Replace 1 with the number of times to repeat algorithm.

+Recognise you thinking of characters ['mindreadtestobj-12scrn-2chars']. sectest(1).
+Replace 1 with the number of times to repeat algorithm.

+# Versioning

+We will use SemVer for versioning.

+# Authors

+Lucian Green - Initial programmer - <a href="https://www.lucianacademy.com/">Lucian Academy</a>

+# License

+I licensed this project under the BSD3 License - see the <a href="LICENSE">LICENSE.md</a> file for details